adetanchelsea/CLIQUEBAITANALYTICS/README.md

 # Clique Bait Analytics with SnowFlake and Streamlit 📊

-In this repository, I documented the code and resources used in carrying out an exploratory analytics on SnowSQL and building a dashboard with Streamlit on Snowflake.
+In this repository, I documented the code and resources used in carrying out an exploratory analytics with SnowSQL and building a dashboard with Streamlit on Snowflake.

 ## Table of Contents